Who we are

 How long we retain your data

-If you leave a comment, we keep the comment and its indefinitely.
+If you leave a comment, we keep the comment and its metadata indefinitely.
 This retention is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on our website, we also store the personal information they offer in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.